 However, some people shy away from classic wooden clogs.
 These shoes are rather heavy compared to other footwear, which may tire the feet and calves.
 These clogs also make a signature “clunk” with each step, especially on hardwood or laminate floors.
 While this might not bother you too much, the sound can be annoying to those around you.

-Other materials: Clogs that forgo wood often use cork, rubber, or plastic in its place.
+Other materials: Clogs that forgo wood often use cork, rubber, or plastic instead.
 These outsole materials are durable, not to mention incredibly lightweight.
 Depending on the construction, these outsoles may offer a bit of flexibility, too, which makes them more comfortable than wood for prolonged periods of walking.

 The insole, also called the footbed, is what your foot rests on inside a shoe.
 Some clogs simply have a thin strip of cushioned material for a bit of shock absorption.
 In other designs, the insoles are contoured with arch and heel support for added comfort.